 To be able to process your data, we may rely on different legal bases, including:

-- The necessity for us to comply with legal obligations and to establish, exercise, or defend our self from legal claims.
+- The necessity for us to comply with legal obligations and to establish, exercise, or defend ourselves from legal claims

 - The necessity to pursue our legitimate interests, including: